 HOW YOUR GIVING HELPS

-Your gift to the Foundation helps keep the Lafayette Library doors open an additional nineteen hours per week.
-Annually, that's close to 1,000 additional hours of service to the community.
+Your gift to the Foundation helps keep the Lafayette Library doors open additional hours each week.
+Annually, the Library provides close to 1,000 additional hours of service to the community.

 Toddlers and early readers benefit from more story times, and in multiple languages.

 Seniors have professional Library staff to assist them with the latest computer technology and other free Library services.

 Students receive important homework help, attend valuable STEAM programs, and enjoy a welcoming place to gather with their peers after school.

 Everyone benefits from the hundreds of programs offered each year for the lifelong learner in all of us.